Clinical-Genomics/scout/docs/admin-guide/login-system.md

 ### LDAP Authentication Setup (Test Configuration)

-For development and testing purposes, login system can be connected to a public LDAP test server provided by Forum Systems.
+For development and testing purposes, the login system can be connected to a public LDAP test server.

 The following free LDAP server can be used for testing: https://www.forumsys.com/2022/05/10/online-ldap-test-server/